Ethereum's Proof of Stake (PoS) is a consensus mechanism used to validate transactions and add new blocks to the blockchain.

-This is dependent on when the Shanghai upgrade goes live on Ethereum.
-There will be a waiting time for validators to access the ETH they wish to unstake, as there is only a single queue for both full and partial withdrawals on the blockchain.
+This is dependent on the Ethereum blockchain; there will be a waiting time for validators to access the ETH they wish to unstake, as there is only a single queue for both full and partial withdrawals on the blockchain.
 However, you will receive uniETH when you deposit and it will still gain staking rewards over time in terms of the token value. uniETH can also be sold and traded on various DEXs and CEXs if there is liquidity available for the trade and can be used to provide liquidity to earn additional yield on platforms like Balancer.

 Bedrock allows everyone the opportunity to earn rewards on any amount up to 32 ETH, as we do not have a minimum.
 We do recommend a deposit of at least 0.01ETH to make your transaction worthwhile.
 When you stake ETH, you will receive uniETH, which accumulates rewards over time based on the performance of our validator nodes on Ethereum.

 There is a cumulative limit of 32 ETH you can stake with Bedrock on Ethereum.
 To lift the limit, we will require information for KYC checks in order to comply with various regulatory requirements and to prevent financial crime.

 Please contact email@example.com if you would like to complete a simple KYC process.